Xeks4237/NV-GOD/README.md

 </pre>

-And no I am not a religious person, because I use gentoo, btw
+And no I am not a religious person and I use gentoo, btw